 The objectives of PERCCOM Master include:

-- To provide future Masters students with competences, skills, and knowledge in computer communications, wireless networking, mobile technologies, software engineering, pervasive and distributed systems, and to make them aware of the impact that ICT makes on the environment and efficient use of resources.
+To provide future Master's students with competencies, skills, and knowledge in computer communications, wireless networking, mobile technologies, software engineering, pervasive and distributed systems, and to make them aware of the impact that ICT makes on the environment and efficient use of resources.

 Employment & Ph.D.